Skip to main content

 Bookshelves

-Bookshelves group related work together.
+Within a library, bookshelves group related work together.
 You might have one for "Fiction," another for "Non-Fiction," or perhaps "Work in Progress" and "Published."
+Use whatever categories make sense for the way you work.

-Bookshelves also define what the AI features can access.
+Bookshelves do something important beyond organization: they define what the AI features can access.
 When you use AI Chat or AI Spellcheck, the AI can see content within the same bookshelf—so keep related series, notes, and research together on one bookshelf.
+If your AI assistant ever seems to be missing context about your story, the first thing to check is whether everything it needs lives on the same shelf.

 Series